gbdev/rgbds/README.md

 - `BINMODE`: Permissions of the installed binaries.
 Defaults to `555`.

 - `MANMODE`: Permissions of the installed manpages.
 Defaults to `444`.

+- `CHECKPATCH`: Path of the script `checkpatch.pl` of the Linux kernel.
+Defaults to `../linux/scripts/checkpatch.pl`.

 ## 3 History